+- medical and surgical services;

+- suction;

-inhalation;
+- ▶ inhalation;

-suction:

-- > resuscitation;
+- resuscitation;

 - drugs;

-- supplies and other necessary procedures when life is endangered.
+- ▶ supplies and other necessary procedures when life is endangered.

 A physician must see all patients who arrive for treatment in the emergency room.

 In compliance with certification procedures, providers are responsible for maintaining required policies and practices relating to staffing patterns, facility availability, and service functions.